 (T-Shirt is in the curiosity shop, he rocks the rocking horse and walks back and bumps into the mannequin with T-Bag's dress on it, he turns around and opens the chest of toys and starts playing with them, the pirate hat “Are me hearties, swab the deck me lad before I make you walk the plank arrr, the sword “O lowly ones thou shalt not pass”, a jester hat “I say I say I say” and then the aeroplane which he flies around and shoots the mannequin.
 He hears a voice, “T-Shirt”, he looks around at the mannequin it has T-Bag's head on it, he quickly rubs his eyes and checks again and the mannequin is back to normal.
 He hears the voice again “T-Shirt”.
 A story book flings onto the table from on top of a pile of books and it opens up as a pop-up book of T-Bag’s Magic Garden, her new T-Room).

-T-Bag: Yuhoo, come a little closer.
+T-Bag: Yuhoo, yuhoo, come a little closer.

-Thomas: Corr!
+Thomas: Cor!

 (T-Bag appears in the Magic Garden T-Room).